Daryes/ansible-roles/roles/monitoring-cadvisor_agent/README.md

 For such situation, you need to execute first a "docker-compose down reverse" on the servers with either basic auth or ssl active, using an Ansible ad-hoc command and the shell module.
 Only after the reverse proxy container has been cleaned, you can execute the role to deactivate both basic auth and ssl.

+A template for using Traefik instead of Caddy is present and fully working with SSL and/or basic auth.
+No option is available for switching between both, it must be done manually in the role.

 ## Requirements